DarkaMaul/fluffy-octo-train/docs/food.md

 ## Spices

-To improve our meaks, we carried some spices
+To improve our meals, we usually carried some spices:

+* salt
+* pepper
+* curry or curcuma
+* merken
+* garlic
+* canella

+Along our olive oil, this allowed to make every meal a bit tastier!